Productivity Tools › Productivity Tips

 What is Self-Advocacy?

-Self-advocacy is best described as the professional approach towards speaking about yourself and communicating your worth.
+Self-advocacy is best described as the professional approach to speaking about yourself and communicating your worth.

 Essentially, self-advocacy is the process of speaking up for yourself and your needs.